Punacha: Air

 The nearest airport to Punacha is Mangalore International Airport which is at a distance of 58 km.
 Flights are available to major Indian cities like Delhi, Bangalore, Hyderabad, Chennai, Mumbai and Middle East countries like Abu Dhabi, Bahrain, Dammam, Doha, Dubai–International, Kuwait, Muscat.

 Railway

 There is no railway line passing through Punacha.
 The closest railway station to the village is Kabaka Puttur Railway Station (Station Code: KBPR) which is around 15 km via the fastest road.
 It is a single track diesel line on the Mangalore-Hassan railway line of South Western Railway.

 Road

 Punacha is connected to nearest towns like Puttur and Vittal by private and ksrtc shuttle buses with a frequency of around half an hour.
 Daily buses are available from 7 am to 8 pm from both the towns.
+Also there is KSRTC bus facilities from puttur to vitla via punacha.